thiagobonfante/cabify-checkout/README.md

 * Checkout could be more detailed with methods the describe more often functionalities of as it is
 * Discount could be implemented using Behaviour Driven tool like [RSpec](http://rspec.info/) to turn those rules more flexible and dynamic

+### Iventory

+The Inventory class stores a hash of predefined products.
+It is a Singleton class because it won't change since the store has only 3 products and it has one method:

+* ```find``` returns a Product from the Invetory.

 ### Product

 The Product class has three attributes: